-This program aims to prepare school leaders through new understandings related to 21st century leadership models and frameworks that support diverse, inclusive, equitable and safe learning environments to promote positive school culture.
+This program aims to prepare transformational school leaders through new understandings of 21st century leadership models and frameworks that support diverse, inclusive, equitable, safe and caring learning environments to promote positive school culture.
 Our program encourages academic and personal excellence through rigorous learning experiences in the areas of strategic leadership, ethical and reflective leadership, community leadership, and instructional leadership.
-Emerging leaders will be able to translate authentic research on school leadership and society into quality practice.
-This program adheres to the CAEP, ELCC and NELP standards.
+Emerging leaders will be culturally competent to translate authentic research on school leadership and society into quality practice to serve in high-need schools.
+This program adheres to the CAEP and NELP standards.